Julius14h/dreamscape/README.md

 # dreamscape
-An Iiteractive dream analysis app.
+An interactive dream analysis app.
 Record your dream, get it analyzed, and explore interpretations behind three doors for self-discovery.